marklincadet/KiraStudioPublic/Localization/README.md

 Do not blindly translate without testing.
 In some cases, the UI doesnt adjust to the size of labels, so you will need to be sure they are not truncated.
 Be especially mindful of mobile, where space is limited.

-## Hotfix/updates will remove strings
-- What's the workflow here?